-- 1. PCLC's Contract
+- PCLC's contract

-- 2. Instructional Shifts
+- Instructional shifts

-- 3. Resources and materials aligned to Common Core standards
+- Resources and materials aligned to Common Core standards

-- 4. Ohio Model Curriculum for Common Core in Math and Reading, and the Revised Standards in Science and Social Studies (K-8)
+- Ohio Model Curriculum for Common Core in Math and Reading, and the Revised Standards in Science and Social Studies (K-8)

-- 5. Ohio Teacher Evaluation System(OTES)
+- Ohio Teacher Evaluation System (OTES)

-- 6. Achieving State Outcomes
+- Achieving state outcomes

-- 7. Value Added
+- Value added

-- 8. Writing and Implementing Student Learning Objectives
+- Writing and implementing student learning objectives

-- 9. Developing a High Performance School Culture
+- Developing a high-performance school culture

-- 10. Mentoring
+- Mentoring

-- 11. Parental Involvement
+- Parental involvement

-- 12. Classroom Management
+- Classroom management

-- 13. Character Education
+- Character education

-- 14. Integrating Technology in the Classroom
+- Integrating technology in the classroom

-- 15. Team Building
+- Team building

-- 16. Strategic Planning and Leadership
+- Strategic planning and leadership

-- 17. PCLC Bonus System
+- PCLC's bonus system

-Among the guarantors of student achievement are high staff motivation and quality professional development.
-Phoenix Community Learning Center will seek out professional opportunities that emphasize both content and pedagogy, help staff develop leadership roles, and include contact with practitioners and researchers as well as other staff.
-Phoenix Community Learning Center will encourage and support each staff member's continuous improvement through education, training, coaching, supervision, and self-study.

-A part of professional development:
+Among the guarantors of student achievement are high staff motivation and high-quality professional development.
+The Phoenix Community Learning Center will seek out professional opportunities that emphasize both content and pedagogy, help staff develop leadership roles, and include contact with practitioners and researchers as well as other staff.
+The Phoenix Community Learning Center will encourage and support each staff member's continuous improvement through education, training, coaching, supervision, and self-study.
+As part of professional development:

-PCLC will develop a coaching system that includes teacher and administrative leaders, mentors, as well as regional expertise from educational service centers (ESCs) and state support teams (SSTs) to provide ongoing training and support for the implementation of a robust continuum of assessment/data use in informing teaching and learning

-PCLC will participate in data sharing and research to advance the understanding of highly effective teaching

-PCLC'S will build a teacher-level value-added culture that uses multiple sources of data to continuously improve teaching and learning and accelerate every student to a college-and career-ready level.

-PCLC will refine staff knowledge of other measures of student growth used to supplement valueadded data, such as growth in literacy levels (running records), grade gains on supplemental diagnostic tests and performance-based assessments
+- PCLC will develop a coaching system that includes teacher and administrative leaders, mentors, and regional expertise from educational service centers (ESCs) and state support teams (SSTs).
+This system will provide ongoing training and support for the implementation of a robust continuum of assessment/data use in informing teaching and learning - PCLC will participate in data sharing and research to advance the understanding of highly effective teaching - PCLC will build a teacher-level value-added culture that uses multiple sources of data to continuously improve teaching and learning and accelerate every student to a college- and career- ready level. - PCLC will refine staff knowledge of other measures of student growth used to supplement value-added data, such as growth in literacy levels (running records), grade gains on supplemental diagnostic tests, and performance-based assessments

-PCLC will use student growth and other data as diagnostic tools to inform instruction and decisions about professional development and teacher team inquiry/collaboration for school improvement.

-PCLC will provide its staff with High Quality Professional Development (HQPD) that is purposeful, structured and a continuous process that occurs over time.
+- PCLC will use student growth and other data as diagnostic tools to inform instruction and decisions about professional development and teacher team inquiry/collaboration for school improvement. - PCLC will provide its staff with High-Quality Professional Development (HQPD) that is purposeful, structured, and a continuous process occurring over time.

-The embedded professional development sessions are aligned to the RttT goals and demands for instructional improvement.
-Through engaging as a professional learning community we incorporate feedback, data from observations, and survey data to plan the professional development sessions to address school-wide and individual development demands.
+The embedded professional development sessions are aligned to the Race to the Top goals and demands for instructional improvement.
+By engaging as a professional learning community, we incorporate feedback, data from observations, and survey data to plan the professional development sessions that address school-wide and individual development demands.
 The embedded professional development and activities are based on the state standards for professional development, with an emphasis on fostering individual professional growth.